BTNeandertha1/BTDiablo/README.md

 - Make wanderer do something?
 - Add more evil urns?

-# Patch Notes XXIII
+# Patch Notes XXIV
+- Duriel Drops Adjusted
 - Following Bosses can now drop Uber Keys
    - Blood Raven = Terror
    - Radament = Hate
    - Izual = Destruction
-- Reduced Gold Drop chance from Nihlathak and Izual
+- Reduced Gold Drop chance from Nihlathak, Countess and Izual
 - Optimized Town destinations for Act 2-5
-- Buffed Crafting greatly
-- Buffed Many Uniques and Set Items
 - Can Hold Multiple Wirts Legs!
 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?